On $\overrightarrow{C_{n}}$-irregular oriented graphs: On the order of C_4 -irregular graphs

-In this section we will focus our efforts on finding all values of $k$ for which there exists a $\overrightarrow{C _4 }$-irregular graph of order $k$. \begin{definition} In our work, every graph that is isomorphic to $\overrightarrow{C _4 }$ will be called a quadrangle. \end{definition}
+In this section, we focus our efforts on determining all values of $k$ for which there exists a $\overrightarrow{C_4}$-irregular graph of order $k$. \begin{dfn}In our work, every graph that is isomorphic to $\overrightarrow{C _4 }$ will be called a quadrangle. \end{dfn}